drsadivural/AyonixMedical/INSTALLATION.md

-### Installing Both Ollama and Ollama Web UI Using Kustomize
+### Installing Both AyonixMedical and Medical Web UI Using Kustomize

 For cpu-only pod